Below are my categorized and annotated book recommendations for psychiatry residents, including book recommendations for the psychiatry boards.

 - Kaplan & Sadock’s Study Guide and Self-Examination Review in Psychiatry

 The most popular/best online question bank for the ABPN is Board Vitals (which also has question banks for other specialties as well).
 From user comments online, this resource is definitely not error-free yet, but it’s still widely used.
 Using the code BW10 at checkout also gets you 10% off (buying after clicking that link gives me a referral; if you don’t want me to get anything, then just use the coupon code without clicking the link).
-1 BV has recently been joined by TrueLearn ($25 off with link), which has products for both the PRITE and the ABPN.
+1 BV has recently been joined by TrueLearn ($25 off with link) and Rosh Review (10% off with code RoshPsych10), which has products for both the PRITE and the ABPN.

 Unlike for Step 1, First Aid for the Psychiatry Boards isn’t the strongest source for psychiatry review, but it does a passable job for neurology.